 Prokaryotes are unable to carry out the splicing of the introns.
-To solve this problem, scientists use an enzyme, reverse transcriptase (which can copy RNA into DNA) to make complementary DNA (cDNA) from the messenger RNA for a particular protein.
+To solve this problem, scientists use an enzyme, reverse transcriptase, which can copy RNA into DNA, to make complementary DNA (cDNA) from the messenger RNA for a particular protein.
 The cDNA, which has only the exon sequences, is then inserted into the plasmid vector.
-Cloned human genes used to make human therapeutic proteins are prepared in this way.
+The cloned human insulin gene used to make insulin is prepared in this way.